-Six of the concentration areas also yield an additional teaching certification (called an added endorsement) approved by the Missouri Department of Elementary and Secondary Education.
-Those six areas are early childhood education (grades pre-kindergarten to grade 3), early childhood special education (birth to kindergarten), teaching the behaviorally disordered (grades kindergarten to grade 9), teaching the mentally handicapped (grades kindergarten to grade 9), teaching the learning disabled (grades kindergarten to grade 9), and Middle School Certification (grades 5-9).
-Courses required for the six added endorsements are listed at the end of the elementary education course listings in this catalog.
+Four of the concentration areas also yield an additional teaching certification (called an added endorsement) approved by the Missouri Department of Elementary and Secondary Education.
+Those six areas are early childhood education (grades prekindergarten to grade 3), early childhood special education (birth to kindergarten), teaching mild/moderately handicapped: cross categorical disabilities K-12, and Middle School Certification (grades 5-9).
+Courses required for the added endorsements are listed at the end of the elementary education course listings in this catalog.